szmsp/bilateral-trade-in-services/README.md

 For help or to learn more about international services trade data available from the BEA API, please see the API guide: https://apps.bea.gov/api/_pdf/bea_web_service_api_user_guide.pdf

-FOr help or to learn more about the types of services BEA collects data on, please see the BEA estimation methods description: https://www.bea.gov/sites/default/files/methodologies/ONE%20PDF%20-%20IEA%20Concepts%20Methods.pdf#page=63
+For help or to learn more about the types of services BEA collects data on, please see the BEA estimation methods description: https://www.bea.gov/sites/default/files/methodologies/ONE%20PDF%20-%20IEA%20Concepts%20Methods.pdf#page=63